What is the role of testosterone in men’s health?

 How is low testosterone diagnosed?

-During a physical exam, your doctor will examine your body hair, size of your breasts and penis, and the size and consistency of the testes and scrotum.
-Your doctor may check for loss of side vision, which could indicate a pituitary tumor, a rare cause of low testosterone.
+During a physical exam, your doctor will examine your body hair, breasts, penis, and the size and consistency of the testes and scrotum.
+Your doctor may check for loss of side (peripheral) vision, which could indicate a pituitary tumor, a rare cause of low testosterone.

 Your doctor will also use blood tests to see if your total testosterone level is low.
 The normal range is generally 300 to 1,000 ng/dL, but this depends on the lab that conducts the test.
 To get a diagnosis of low testosterone, you may need more than one early morning (7–10 AM) blood test and, sometimes, tests of pituitary gland hormones.